MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 ## Create the Spring Boot application

 This application will manage all business logic, and will have access to the full Spring Boot ecosystem.
-This gives you two main benefits over a standard Azure Function:
+This capability gives you two main benefits over a standard Azure Function:

 - It doesn't rely on the Azure Functions APIs, so you can easily port it to other systems.
 For example, you can reuse it in a normal Spring Boot application.
 - You can use all the `@Enable` annotations from Spring Boot to add new features.